zergiocosta/SC-Instafeed/readme.txt

 == Description ==

-A simple Instagram feed plugin based on InstaFeedJS
+A simple Instagram feed plugin based on InstaFeedJS For now, the plugin outputs ZERO CSS.
+You can add your own CSS into the admin panel, in SC InstaFeed options page.

 Just:
 1. Upload the folder `sc-instafeed` to the `/wp-content/plugins/` directory